bentoml/BentoCLIP/README.md

 ## Deploy the application to BentoCloud

 After the Service is ready, you can deploy the application to BentoCloud for better management and scalability.
-A configuration YAML file (`bentofile.yaml`) is used to define the build options for your application.
-It is used for packaging your application into a Bento.
+A YAML configuration file (`bentofile.yaml`) is used to define the build options and package your application into a Bento.
 See [Bento build options](https://docs.bentoml.com/en/latest/concepts/bento.html#bento-build-options) to learn more.

-Make sure you have logged in to BentoCloud, then run the following command in your project directory to deploy the application to BentoCloud.
-Under the hood, this commands automatically builds a Bento, push the Bento to BentoCloud, and deploy it on BentoCloud.
+Make sure you have logged in to BentoCloud, then run the following command in your project directory to deploy to BentoCloud.
+Under the hood, this command builds a Bento, pushes, and deploys it on BentoCloud.

 ```bash
 bentoml deploy .